+We call the exact Keplerian motion of a satellite relative to a planet as an unperturbed motion.
 Motion of satellites in low orbits that pass not far from the planet can be considered as an unperturbed Keplerian motion with rather good precision.
-However, for large distances of a satellite from the planet, the perturbing influence caused by the nonuniformity of the gravitational field of the sun on the motion of the satellite around the planet becomes important.
+However, for large distances of a satellite from the planet, the perturbing influence caused by the non-uniformity of the gravitational field of the sun on the motion of the satellite around the planet becomes important.

 Therefore a problem arises concerning the determination of the region around the planet within which the motion of a satellite can be considered as unperturbed.
 Such a region is called the sphere of gravitational action of the planet with respect to the sun.
-A definition of the sphere of gravitational action and a derivation of its radius is found in Chapter 7.
+A definition of the sphere of gravitational action and a derivation of its radius is found in Section 11.12, p.
+211.